 Humans love order.
 It is hardwired in our brains.
 Whether we realize it or not, we enjoy finding patterns and other ways to help us translate the world around us, especially when we encounter something unfamiliar.
 Although some people are more right-brained and creative than others, order, hierarchy, and other psychological methods of translation are still important.

 Think about stop lights.
-Every stop light in the United States has the exact same order and design: red on the top, green on the bottom, yellow in the middle.
+Every stop light in the United States for example, has the exact same order and design: red on the top, green on the bottom, yellow in the middle.
 Although this consistency is merely convenient for most of us, there is incredible intentionality behind the design that is vital for others.
 Because some people are red-green colorblind, it is crucial that the red lights and green lights are always in the same place.
 The consequences of inconsistent or thoughtless design would be disastrous.

 Good, thoughtful design understands and takes into account the ways in which our brains process information and makes the object of design as easy to understand as possible.
 There are many psychological elements that come into play.

 However, when I say that design is psychological, this does not mean you should use psychology to trick people into coming to your practice; rather, you should be intentional about assisting prospective patients in every way possible, as they are making life-changing decisions and are likely unfamiliar with the process.

 Design helps us translate the world around us by making unfamiliar experiences easier to comprehend.
 This is especially important in the medical field, where the average person may be confused about the medical situation he or she is facing, the treatment options available, and what the process of care will look like.
 You must also factor unique circumstances into the design of your patient experience—after all, elderly cataract patients struggling with their vision may have considerations and concerns different from those of millennials seeking LASIK.